 Join and Lend a Hand!

 The BLOODY BORDERS project is more than just a documentation effort; it is a call to action for individuals and organizations to stand against the injustices faced by people on the move.
-While the project has been launched by activists of No Name Kitchen, it is a no-logo, open-source initiative.

-Anyone who has experienced a pushback, or knows someone who has, is welcome to submit their testimonies and join the fight, supporting those whose voices have been silenced and advocating for systemic change.
-Each experience is invaluable in building a comprehensive understanding of the realities of the European border regime and the violence that often accompanies it.
-Every story shared contributes to a collective narrative that can drive change.
+It is a no-logo, open-source initiative.
+Anyone who has experienced a pushback, or knows someone who has, is welcome to submit testimonies and join the fight, supporting those whose voices have been silenced and advocating for systemic change.
+Each experience is invaluable in building a comprehensive understanding of the reality and contributes to a collective narrative that can drive change.